Who Rules the World (TV series): Production

-The filming of "Who Rules The World" started in Hengdian World Studios and the opening ceremony was held on February 3, 2021.
-Zhao Lusi participated in the opening ceremony meanwhile Yang Yang was absent due to other schedules.
+The filming of Who Rules The World started in Hengdian World Studios and the opening ceremony was held on February 3, 2021.
+Zhao Lusi participated in the opening ceremony, while Yang Yang was absent due to other schedules.
 On February 23, 2021, Yang Yang joined the group to start filming.
-On April 8, 2021, the official Weibo of "Who Rules The World" announced the lineup and released the final posters of the main protagonists.
+On April 8, 2021, the official Weibo of "Who Rules The World" announced the lineup and released the final posters of the lead cast.
 The shooting of whole drama was completed on June 17, 2021.

 Reception

-The series surpassed 1 billion views on Tencent Video in eleven days after its release.
+The series surpassed 1 billion views on Tencent Video, eleven days after its release.